-Nowadays, I produce less books but still work with children in schools and libraries.
-I publish a newspaper for children called Chicken, which matches the intelligence of 5-11-year-olds.
-It has current affairs and information from the wider world, supplementary learning, strong design and as much fun as possible.
+Nowadays, I produce fewer books but still work with children and teachers in schools and libraries.
+I publish a newspaper for children of 5-11-year-olds called Chicken.
+It has current affairs and information from the wider world, supplementary learning, strong design, a critical thinking approach, and as much fun as possible.
+I am an information designer, a storyteller, if you like, who can make any type of information accessible to any type of audience.

 This is because I have always believed that people are more similar than different and that is worth celebrating.